dgaydukov/cert-aws/files/sa.md

 * group - collection of permissions that you can assign.
 Used to define users.
 One user can belong to multiple groups.
 * role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key).
 You can also create role for user, but user will have to assume this role.
 So if user is assigned to 2 groups he would get all permissions from 2 groups at the same time, but if he assigned 2 roles, he can use only one at a time (by assuming one role)

+Policy - define the permissions for a user, group, or role

 Role for user
 * create role `S3Viewer` of type: Another AWS Account (enter desired accountID or your own) and assign policy  `AmazonS3ReadOnlyAccess`
 * create new policy `AssumeS3ViewerRole`